Kristopher Arman Bakhtiar, LSW, A.M.

 “It takes two to speak truth—One to speak, and another to hear.” — Henry David Thoreau (1849)

-The goal of treatment is not to help the person across from me “feel good.”
-Rather, it is to help them get good at feeling—opening up a world of possibilities.
+The goal of treatment is not to help you “feel good.”
+Rather, it is to help you get good at feeling—in the service of reclaiming your agency.